jackmott/monogame-hotload/README.md

 # Features

 * During game runtime, recompile your game logic project, and it will swap in as the game runs.
+* The drawing code can also be in the hotswappable dll if you want, you just have to pass in the GraphicsDevice object each draw call
 * Change effect/shader files as the game runs, upon save, the game will detect the change and swap in the new shader/effect

 # Limitations